1613 Abbot Kinney Blvd., Venice

 1611 Pacific Ave., Venice

+COVID-19 Update: Open for pickup and delivery.
 Anyone who has ever found themselves in the enormous line at Eggslut's original Downtown outpost will surely appreciate the addition of a second location, this one across town in Venice.
 Every element of their take on the hangover breakfast staple is carefully considered: the brioche bun is perfectly browned, the bacon is just the right thickness, and the eggs, of course, are exactly the right fluffy consistency (they offer them over-medium, but scrambled is definitely the order of choice).
 The famous Fairfax sandwich comes with cheddar cheese, caramelized onions, and Sriracha mayo.
+COVID-19 Disclaimer: We are working hard to keep our listings as up to date as possible (deliveries, outdoor dining, etc.), but given the evolving nature of local COVID-19 restrictions, we recommend double-checking the information in this guide with any business you plan on visiting.
+Also, please note that we have not vetted any businesses listed within our guides for their compliance with applicable safety regulations.

 Shuhari Matcha Café